-Gain on sale of investments is recognised at the completion of the transaction.
-Dividend income is recognised when the right to receive payment is established.
-Interest income is recognised on a time proportion basis based on the maturity dates of the related assets by using the effective yield method.
+Gain on sale of investments is recognized at the completion of the transaction.
+Dividend income is recognized when the right to receive payment is established.
+Interest income is recognized on a time proportion basis based on the maturity dates of the related assets by using the effective yield method.
 Management and subscription fees are recognized when the services are provided.